 For Pressed Preservation

 Natural flowers generally look best in pressed preservation, however, some flowers may need a bit of a touch up.
 All flowers in pressed preservations will fade naturally even with color correction.
 Color correction can slow this process.
 We want to ensure that the natural beauty shines through as much as possible.
+Our artists will get as close as possible to the original color of your flowers, but it will never be exact.

 Resin Preservation Expectations